hongshuochen/EE599-HW3/README.md

 Write several tests using GTest for your function in [tests/q4student_test.cc](tests/q4_student_test.cc).

 Please create your test cases and run the following command to verify the functionality of your program.
+You don't need to test the destructor.
 ```
 bazel test tests:q4_student_test
 ```